UNICO ASSOCIATES

 To apply for the mortgage loan,

-• The applicant must be aged 20 or above but 65 or younger.
+• The applicant must be aged 20 or above but 70 or younger.
+(Loan must be paid off at age 80)

 • Annual income ¥4mil. or more. (income below ¥4mil. needs to have Japanese co-signer)